All sorts of experiences within a short distance range.

 Built by order of King João V, consists of a Royal Palace, a basilica, a convent and a game reserve.
 Highlights include 2 carillons, 6 historic organs, a library and an 18th century infirmary.

-Surrounded by gardens, this hotel is situated in a historic farmhouse, just 10 km from Mafra National Palace and Torres Vedras and 20m of Lisbon and the beaches of Ericeira .
+Surrounded by gardens, this property is situated in a historic farmhouse, 12 km from Mafra National Palace and Torres Vedras.

 Make the most of the cafés, bar and restaurant to appreciate the best Ericeira has to offer: the sea right by your side and the cleanest air you’ve ever breathed.